mmilano/SidePanelCollapse/README.md

 On the initial index page, the sidepanel menu displays only at large window sizes or smaller; at extra-large, the primary navigation displays in a row.
 On the sub-pages, the sidepanel menu displays at all window sizes.

+## future work

+- configure the open and close methods so that they can be called on their own and will function right now, the opening is activated on the click of the menu, but doesnt initiate the opening action
+- allow the opening menu to also be the close, and no separate close element
+- the sidepanel can be on the right OR the left side of the window
+- function to dispose of the sidepanel

+- do i need to check for the sidepanel scss values in setting defaults?